brunoromerope/sync-contacts/README.md

 ### Overview

 1. Initialization:
-	- Setup axios retries usin axios-retry
+	- Setup axios retries using axios-retry
 	- Load environmental variables.
 	- Setup logging using Pino.
 	- Setup the API endpoints for HubSpot and Pipedrive.